Rhodum/RCC-Rendering/README.md

-# RCC-Rendering
+# Rendering 2020
-All the RCC's used in Rhodum from 2020 all the way to 2021.
+This was the first ever RCC rendering system ever implemented in Rhodum.